ub-library/eod-bookmarklet/README.md

 A list of field definitions.
 A customized list will replace the default fields completely.

 Each field definition is an object with two or three keys.
-The fields `id` and `label` are mandatory, while `attributes` is optional.
+The keys `id` and `label` are mandatory, while `attributes` is optional.
 All attributes will be set on the input field of the form (nested values not allowed).